 To help the selection committee make its decision, your application should include the following documents:

-- The signed printout of the online application form (in English).
+- The pdf of the online application form (in English).

 - A letter of motivation (about one page, in English).